This content is provided to Johns Hopkins employees through a partnership with EHP.

 - Costs a lot of money

-Learning ways to control stress will help you deal with it in your home and work life and can greatly lower your risk of getting cardiovascular disease.
+Learn ways to deal with stress in your personal and work lives because lowering it can greatly reduce your risk of getting cardiovascular disease.

 Healthy eating and exercise are a good start to keeping your cholesterol down, but you may need some extra help.
-If your doctor prescribes medicine, be sure to take it exactly as directed.
+If your doctor prescribes medicine, be sure to take it as directed.
+To keep in mind:

-- Remember to tell your health care provider about all other medicines you take, including vitamins and herbs.
+- Tell your health care provider about all other medicines you take, including vitamins and herbs.

-- If after starting to take a medicine, you have side effects such as muscle aches, weakness, blurred vision, rust-colored urine, yellowing of eyes or skin (jaundice), abdominal pain, or headache, tell your health care provider.
+Tell your health care provider if, after starting a medicine, you have side effects such as muscle aches, weakness, blurred vision, rust-colored urine, yellowing of eyes or skin, abdominal pain, or headache.

-- Don't skip a dose or stop taking your medicine because you feel better or because your cholesterol numbers go down.
-Never stop taking your medicine unless your health care provider has told you it's OK.
+- Don't skip a dose or stop taking your medicine unless your health care provider has told you it's OK.

 - Blood pressure (systolic and diastolic measurements)